GeoffreyHPro/ecoFridge/README.md

 # 🛠 Project and funtionnalities

-✅ Connection of user succeed
+✅ Connection of user succeed with securized token

 ✅ Message when connection of user don't succeed

+✅ Display food in MyFridge view for users

 ⬜ Sign up for new users

 ⬜ Display expired Food

-⬜ Add new FoodBatch
+⬜ Add new FoodBatch in new purshase view

 # ⚡️ Standard Execution